isomerpages/moe-xishanpri/_departments/CCE/Connecting with Parents Series.md

 boost your mood, sharpen your focus, and even improve your grades!
 Establish a relaxing bedtime routine, power down your screens, and aim for those 9-11 hours. #XishanitesGoodSleepHygiene</p>
+<h4>2024 National Family Festival Crafts for you and your child</h4>
+<p>National Family Festival (NFF) is an annual celebration by Families for
+Life (FFL) on the importance of families from 25 May 2024 to 23 June 2024.
+As part of NFF2024, all students have received a binoculars craft.
+We encourage parents and/or guardians to complete the binoculars craft together with their children.
+Instructions are found at the back of the envelope which contains the craft.
+Fun doesn’t stop here! <a href="https://go.gov.sg/familyfestsg-2024-join-us" rel="noopener noreferrer nofollow" target="_blank">Exclusive Deals</a> for you and your family to enjoy this June Holidays.</p>
+<p></p>
 <p></p>